etianen/django-usertools/README.md

 django-usertools
 ================

-**django-usertools** is a fire-and-forget enhancement to the standard Django user admin.
+**django-usertools** is a fire-and-forget enhancement to the Django user admin.

 Features